tustin2121/James_Somerton_Transcripts/_videos/nCi19sYugIA.md

 Christina (dramatically): "Because I am *not*...!
 One of your ***FANSSSS!***"

-[Joan looking like she's gonna strangle Christina.
-Suddenly lunges and grabs her by the neck and, screaming, they fall over and break a lamp.]
+<u>[Joan looking like she's gonna strangle Christina.
+Suddenly lunges and grabs her by the neck and, screaming, they fall over and break a lamp.]</u>

 </clip>
 </compare>